top of page

 Remember to communicate constantly.
 Once pleasure starts to build in their body, they often start to enjoy faster, harder, and more intense penetration and stimulation, but always start slowwwww.

-Position in control:
+Positions in control:

 Choose a sex position that allows the receiver to be in control of the depth and the speed of the penetration.
 Being on all fours - aka doggy style - is a great example, as the receiver can simply ‘back up’ against the dildo at their own pace.